VICINDY19/PetriNetDesign/README.md

 The visualizer enables a series of buttons in the toolbar that allows for different functions:
 1. The Magnifying Glass Icon - This runs the plugin/interpreter for classification as mentioned above.
 2. The Reset Icon - This resets the Petri Net to it's initial settings so tokens return to their respective places and counts.
 3. The Play Button - Fires all enabled transitions.
+(In development)
 4. The Dropdown - Selecting an enabled event, fires the enabled event.
+(In development)

 ## Examples
 Within the Petri Net Seed, there are a number of examples.